 My worst kept secret is my love for coffee.
 I have a fresh cup of coffee on my desk throughout the whole day.
 I dunno why, but having that warm cup of magic just completes me.
 I don’t like to slug it down though.
 I’m a sipper, which creates a problem because as much as I love coffee, I really don’t like lukewarm coffee.
 Intentionally iced or hot, please.
 No in-betweens.

-Knowing hot coffee is my kryptonite, you can imagine how giddy I was when I found ember, the
+Knowing hot coffee is my kryptonite, you can imagine how giddy I was when I found ember, the coffee mug that is temperature controlled by a mobile phone app.
+I swear the angels were singing when they presented me with this brilliant invention.

 Available in black or white (or a pricy copper version), ember definitely upped my coffee “cool” factor, to like, secret handshake cool.
 I have to admit, I feel a little like a coffee elitist with it, but YOLO, right?